Supporting someone with Pancreatic Cancer

 We understand that supporting a loved one can be deeply rewarding—but also emotionally and physically challenging.
 It’s easy to put your own needs aside.
 But taking care of yourself is not only important—it’s essential.
 When you feel supported, you’re in a stronger position to be there for the person you care about.

 This page is here to help you navigate that role—whatever it looks like for you.
-You’ll find ideas for showing support, tips for communication, and ways to look after your own wellbeing.
 Because no one should feel like they have to do this alone.

 Caring for someone with pancreatic cancer

-Your role will depend very much on the wishes of the person you are caring for and how advanced their cancer is.
-Caring for someone in the advanced stages of cancer is quite different to caring for someone earlier on in their illness.
+Your role will depend very much on the wishes of the person you are caring for and the stage of their cancer.

 - attend medical appointments with the person you are caring for